HumanCellAtlas/schema-template-generator/README.md

 1. **New required fields are not added as part of a spreadsheet migration:** This was a deliberate design choice.
 For more information, see Use case #5 in [the HowTo doc](HowTo.md).

-1. **Child tabs are not renamed as part of a spreadsheet migration:** Child tabs such as "Contacts" or "Publications" are not renamed in migrations if they did not already conform to the new format of "Parent name - Child name".
+1. **Tabs are not renamed as part of a spreadsheet migration:** Renaming of spreadsheet tabs isn't picked up during a migration.
+This includes child tabs such as "Contacts" or "Publications" - check them if they did not already conform to the new format of "Parent name - Child name"!